rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 ## Deploy the smart contract at Geth console

-It is very simple, we only need to load the script:
+This is quite simple, we load the script using the following command:

 ```js
 loadScript("C:/RSK/Register/register.js");